pryv/dev-site/source/_reference-sections/admin.md

-# TODO: update for API v0.6 (no separate "admin" methods anymore) and integrate into main reference
+# TODO: update for API v0.6 (see `api-server/CHANGELOG.md`; no separate "admin" methods anymore) and integrate into main reference

 # Administration methods